carlasouza/puppet-virt/README.markdown

 ##### xml_file

 This is the path to a predefined xml config file, to be used with the import function.

+##### ve_root

+Sets the path to the mount point for the container root directory (default is VE_ROOT specified in vz.conf(5) file).
+Argument can contain literal string $VEID, which will be substituted with the numeric CT ID.

+##### ve_private

+Set the path to directory in which all the files and directories specific to this very container are stored (default is VE_PRIVATE specified in vz.conf(5) file).
+Argument can contain literal string $VEID, which will be substituted with the numeric CT ID.

+##### configfile

+If specified, values from example configuration file /etc/vz/conf/ve-<VALUE>.conf-sample are put into the container configuration file.
+If this container configuration file already exists, it will be removed.

 ##### user